AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/custom-attribution-models/machine-learning-model-faq.md

 ---
 unique-page-id: 18874775
-description: Machine Learning Model FAQ - Bizible - Product Documentation
+description: Machine Learning Model FAQ - Marketo Measure - Product Documentation
 title: Machine Learning Model FAQ
 exl-id: 2fc142b2-8ac4-4c48-a8f1-398e29ccfe97
 ---
 # Machine Learning Model FAQ {#machine-learning-model-faq}

-Bizible's Machine Learning model uses your touchpoint data to calculate how much attribution weighting should be assigned to each stage.
+Marketo Measure's Machine Learning model uses your touchpoint data to calculate how much attribution weighting should be assigned to each stage.
 This is determined by how important each stage was in driving deals to close.

 What do the attribution percentages from the Machine Learning Model tell me about each stage?